ifigueroap/ifigueroap.github.io/_posts/2024-10-28-going-into-the-cloud.md

 ---
 layout: post
 title: Going into the cloud
+tags:
+- learning
+- aws
+- cloud
 date: 2024-10-28 15:59 -0300
 ---
 Today, I'm starting the path to achieve the [AWS Solutions Architect (Associate)](https://aws.amazon.com/es/certification/certified-solutions-architect-associate/) certification.
-I will be studying from the [A Cloud Guru](https://www.pluralsight.com/cloud-guru) platform, with the gentle sponsor of my employer :)
+I will be studying from the [A Cloud Guru](https://www.pluralsight.com/cloud-guru) platform, with the gentle sponsorship of my employer :)

 In order to make it a truly from-scratch experience, I just completed the [Introduction to Cloud Computing](https://learn.acloud.guru/course/intro-cloud-computing/) course, from where I'd like to highlight that: